"Future Land Uses" Workshop Results

 Results of the “Future Land Uses” Community Planning Workshop

-An important public workshop on the new Community Plan was held in Winton on Wednesday, October 19, 2011.
-The “Future Land Uses Workshop” introduced Winton residents to Community Planning - covering what a Community Plan is and does and how a Plan can help a community.
+The second in the ongoing series of public workshops on the new Le Grand Community Plan was held at the Le Grand Elementary School on the evening of Monday, November 7, 2011.
+The “Future Land Uses Workshop” introduced Le Grand residents to Community Planning - covering what a Community Plan is and does and how a Plan can help a community.

-The workshop used individual “Issue Stations” to inform residents about specific features of a Community Plan, identify challenges facing the community, and provide alternative land use designs to guide future development in Winton.
-56 community members signed in as attending this workshop and 22 submitted written comments on the issues presented.
+The workshop used individual “Issue Stations” to inform residents about specific features of a Community Plan, identify challenges facing the community, and provide alternative land use designs to guide future development in Le Grand.
+43 community members signed in as attending this workshop and 23 submitted written comments on the issues presented.

-Building from earlier community outreach work, the Planning and Community Development Department identified the following Community Concerns and Values for Winton.
-These were presented at the October 19 workshop to assist people with review of community alternatives.
+Building from earlier community outreach work, the Planning and Community Development Department identified the following Community Concerns and Values for Le Grand.
+These were presented at the November 7 workshop to assist people with review of community alternatives.